TanmaySingh007/NULLCLASS/README.md

 # NULLCLASS
-This repository is about my NULLCLASS Data Analyst internship Using POWER BI,Tableau.
+This repository is about my NULLCLASS Data Analyst traineeship Using POWER BI,Tableau.